pandruszkow/SysadminStuff/General/Erase all data on a machine.md

 # Standard procedure for wiping a machine in Linux

+Requirements:
-Requirements: an Ubuntu live USB medium, an Internet connection (unless you pre-cache the required packages in advance on the USB)
+- an Ubuntu live USB medium
+- an Internet connection (unless the medium comes with nwipe, or you pre-cache the required packages in advance on the USB)

 ## Part 1 - get the machine into the right state & confirm drive details
 0. Remove any drives you *do not* intend to wipe from the computer.